Pazdikan/dbd-xp-farm/README.md

 ### Installation Steps
 1. Clone or download this repository
 2. Install Python 3.12
-3. Download NVIDIA CUDA from [NVIDIA's website](https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64)
+3. Install NVIDIA CUDA from [NVIDIA's website](https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64)
     - Select your Windows version
     - Choose "local exe" installer
 4. Execute `setup.bat` to install dependencies
 5. Launch with `start.bat`

 ### Configuration
-Access the web interface at `https://localhost:5000` to customize script settings.
+Access the web interface at `http://localhost:5000` to customize script settings.

+You can also access the web interface from a different machine, at `http://your-pc-local-ip:5000`

 ## Interface Screenshots